West Busselton

 Source / Links: Link 1 Link 2

-The Bunbury Offshore Wind Area is a declared offshore renewable energy zone covering 3,995 sq km in the Indian Ocean, located at least 30km off the coast of Bunbury, WA.
-The zone has a theoretical capacity of 11.4 GW.
-In January 2026, the Australian Government officially granted feasibility licenses to three major projects: Bunbury Offshore Wind Project North and Bunbury Offshore Wind Project South (both developed by Oceanex Energy with EDF Group) and the Westward Wind Project (developed by Ocean Winds, a joint venture between EDP Renewables and ENGIE).
-These projects are expected to deliver approximately 4 GW of clean energy, enough to power up to 2.9 million households, while creating roughly 7,000 construction jobs and 3,500 ongoing roles.
-The feasibility stage, lasting up to 7 years, involves detailed environmental assessments, marine surveys, and community consultation.
+The Bunbury Offshore Wind Area is a declared offshore renewable energy zone covering 3,995 sq km in the Indian Ocean, located at least 30km off the coast between Dawesville and Cape Naturaliste.
+As of January 2026, the Australian Government officially granted feasibility licenses to three major projects: Bunbury Offshore Wind Project North and Bunbury Offshore Wind Project South (developed by Oceanex Energy and EDF Group) and the Westward Wind Project (developed by Ocean Winds).
+These projects represent a potential 4 GW of clean energy capacity for the South West Interconnected System.
+The feasibility stage, lasting up to 7 years, involves detailed environmental assessments under the EPBC Act, marine surveys, and community consultation before any commercial licenses are issued.

 Energy